 Bold resume template

-This bold, colorful resume helps you stand out while keeping things professional — it’s perfect for any industry (just leave out the photo).
+This colorful template helps you stand out while keeping things professional.
+It’s perfect for creative industries, just leave out the photo.
 Add your key achievements under your work history and include a resume summary or objective right below your contact info.

 Purple resume template

-A vibrant, creative template that maintains a professional feel (just maybe get rid of the stars).
-Ideal for education or the arts, this design highlights your background and unique approach.
+A vibrant, creative template that maintains a professional feel (just get rid of the stars).
+It's ideal for education or the arts.
 Instead of describing the skills separately, weave them into your work experience for more impact.

 Standard resume template

-With a visually engaging design, this template is great for marketing or content-related fields.
+With its classic design, this template works across a variety of industries.
 Bullet points would help make your achievements easy to scan and digest.

-For professionals across industries, this dynamic template offers a creative layout to help you stand out while staying polished and professional.
+For creative professionals, this dynamic template helps you stand out while staying polished and professional.

 Polished resume template